reflectoring/reflectoring.github.io/content/blog/2024/2024-06-05-aws-s3-presigned-urls.md

   By implementing Presigned URLs on applications that serve high volume of content from S3, we **reduce the load on our server(s), improve performance and make our architecture scalable**.

-* **Uploading User Generated Content**: In scenarios where our application requires the users to upload files such as profile pictures, KYC documents, or other media content, instead of having the files pass through our application server, we can generate a Presigned URL with the necessary permissions and provide it to the client.
+* **Uploading User-Generated Content**: In scenarios where our application requires the users to upload files such as profile pictures, documents, or other media content, instead of having the files pass through our application server, we can generate a Presigned URL with the necessary permissions and provide it to the client.

   This approach not only reduces the load on our application server but also simplifies the upload process.
 The client can initiate the file upload directly to S3, eliminating the need for temporary storage on our server and the additional step of forwarding the file to S3.